Aliases for IL1RL1 Gene

 GeneCards Summary for IL1RL1 Gene

-IL1RL1 (Interleukin 1 Receptor-Like 1) is a Protein Coding gene.
-Diseases associated with IL1RL1 include yellow fever and allergic conjunctivitis.
-Among its related pathways are NOD-like Receptor Signaling Pathways and TRAF Pathway.
-GO annotations related to this gene include receptor signaling protein activity and interleukin-1 receptor activity.
-An important paralog of this gene is IL1RAP.
+IL1RL1 (Interleukin 1 Receptor Like 1) is a Protein Coding gene.
+Diseases associated with IL1RL1 include Allergic Conjunctivitis and Loeffler Syndrome.
+Among its related pathways are PEDF Induced Signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity, downstream of receptor and interleukin-1 receptor activity.
+An important paralog of this gene is IL1R1.

 Receptor for interleukin-33 (IL-33); signaling requires association of the coreceptor IL1RAP.
 Its stimulation recruits MYD88, IRAK1, IRAK4, and TRAF6, followed by phosphorylation of MAPK3/ERK1 and/or MAPK1/ERK2, MAPK14, and MAPK8.
 Possibly involved in helper T-cell function.